 creation and that now our works are sanctified.
 Combined with His grace, He

-can produce works from us that are acceptable to Him.
-If Epaphras was
+can produce works through us that are acceptable to Him.
+Epaphras was

 (247e) Priorities